Origin of Coronal Extreme Ultraviolet Shockwaves without a Coronal Mass Ejection Event: Results

 \section{Results}

-First, we separate the distribution of LCPF propagation speeds based on the presence or absence of an accompanying CME (\textbf{Figure \ref{fig:LCPFspeed}}).
-Colors in \textbf{Figure \ref{fig:LCPFspeed}} highlight three different populations of coronal wave events: coronal waves with a CME (blue), coronal waves without a CME (red) and coronal waves that were difficult to identify whether or not they have a CME (orange).
+First, we separate the distribution of LCPF propagation speeds based on the presence or absence of an accompanying CME (Figure \ref{fig:LCPFspeed}).
+Colors in Figure \ref{fig:LCPFspeed} highlight three different populations of coronal wave events: coronal waves with a CME (blue), coronal waves without a CME (red), and coronal waves that were difficult to identify whether or not they have a CME (orange).
 Since all coronal wave events correlate with flare events, we applied a log-normal fit to each histogram distribution \citep{Aoki2004,Verbeeck2019}.
-The mean, median, and standard deviation, with uncertainties found using the standard error propagation formula, are found in \textbf{Table \ref{tab:LCPFspeed}} of the Appendix.
 If the continuous random variable $X$ is log-normally distributed, then $Y=\ln(X)$ has a normal distribution.
 If $\mu$ and $\sigma$ are the mean and standard deviation of $Y$, then $X=\exp(\mu+\sigma Z)$, where $Z$ is a standard normal variable.
-The lognormal distribution also has mean $\exp(\mu+\frac{\sigma^2}{2})$, median $\exp(\mu)$, and variance $[\exp(\sigma^2)-1]\exp(2\mu+\sigma^2)$ \citep{crow1988lognormal}.
+The lognormal distribution also has mean $\exp(\mu+{\sigma^2}/{2})$, median $\exp(\mu)$, and variance $[\exp(\sigma^2)-1]\exp(2\mu+\sigma^2)$ \citep{crow1988lognormal}.
+The mean, median, and standard deviation, with uncertainties found using the standard error propagation formula, are given in Table \ref{tab:LCPFspeed} of the Appendix.

-We observed that the coronal propagating front events had differing median propagation speeds, where those that had an accompanying CME traveling with median speed $698.75 \pm 28.22$ km/s, those that did not have an accompanying CME traveling with median speed $504.15\pm 18.96$ km/s, and events where a visual inspection could not conclude the presence of a CME whose LCPF propagates with median speed $572.32\pm 31.56$ km/s.
+We observed that the EUV waves had differing median propagation speeds depending on classification, where those that had an accompanying CME traveled with median speed $698.75 \pm 28.22$ km/s, those that did not have an accompanying CME traveled with median speed $504.15\pm 18.96$ km/s, and events where a visual inspection could not conclude the presence of a CME with median speed $572.32\pm 31.56$ km/s.
 From these distributions, we see that coronal waves without a CME are significantly slower and more concentrated between $300-700$ km/s, while the coronal waves with a CME are much more distributed across the axis, supported by its large standard deviation of $323.83\pm 44.71$ km/s.
-Then, we analyzed the correlation of the coronal wave events associated with a CME to that respective CME's linear mass and speed (\textbf{Figure \ref{fig:CMEmass+speed}}).
+Then, we analyzed the correlation of the coronal wave events associated with a CME to that respective CME's linear mass and speed (Figure \ref{fig:CMEmass+speed}).
 We find only a weak correlation between coronal wave speed and CME mass, and an even weaker (though skewed) dependence on CME speed.
-The linear regression lines are very weak, and the Spearman correlation coefficients are 0.02 and 0.07 respectively.
+The linear regression lines are very weak, and the Spearman correlation coefficients are 0.02 and 0.07, respectively.